 If your child has severe symptoms, medicine may be needed.

-When your child has a painful episode of IBS, try to help him or her focus on something fun or pleasant.
+When your child has a painful episode of IBS, try to help your child focus on something fun or pleasant.

 In rare cases, specialists may be consulted for pain control.
 Methods such as biofeedback and acupuncture may help.
 Mindfulness and yoga can also be helpful.